 Getting a mesothelioma diagnosis is frightening and overwhelming, but knowing more about the disease can help.
-Find out what to expect from your diagnosis, how to find expert care, treatment options, and more in order to make the best decisions for the future.
+Find out what to expect from your diagnosis, how to find expert care, treatment options, and more to make the best decisions for the future.

-What is Mesothelioma and How Did This Happen?
+What Is Mesothelioma and How Did This Happen?

 - Mesothelioma is a rare cancer that begins in the lining of organs in the body, known as the mesothelium.